 This may be a good time to put this to heart.
 Make it a chant, song or saying that you memorize.

 It will never let you down!

-The shorter the radius - the steeper the curve - the steeper the curve - the higher the power - the higher the power - the thicker the lens (in a given material).
+The shorter the radius - the steeper the curve - the steeper the curve - the higher the power - the thicker the lens (in a given material).

-It is an absolute rule in opticianry that the smaller the evewear or evewire opening, the lighter and thinner the glasses will be.
+It is an absolute rule in opticianry that the smaller the eyewear or eyewire opening, the lighter and thinner the glasses will be.
 As lens size increases, lens thickness proportionally increases therefore the larger the lens, the greater the thickness.
 The greater the thickness, the more material you have.
 The more material you have, the heavier the lens will be.